 Over time, experimentation with Living Your Design and sharing it with your children expands the potentials and the awareness of the totality, but it begins with you.
 Human Design has the potential to transform your body’s chemistry at a cellular level and bring you to a place of true fulfillment to live out what only you can.
 Only you can live your life, and the signposts we have given you can Guide your way.

 Now that we have journeyed through all the Centers of the Human Design Bodygraph, you can take the journey again with the charts of the people close to you to gain an understanding of how they are designed to function.
 This is particularly helpful for anyone who cares to discover how their loved ones operate correctly, which brings awareness, compassion and acceptance when they are not.

 Living your Human Design helps you to life the fulfillment of what it means to be authentically you.
 Would you like to share any of your Ajna Center epiphanies or feedback with the Human Design Community?
 You’re invited to ask questions as well.

 A version of this article was written for JovianArchive.com in August of 2015

-Wathc this video to learn more about the Ajna Center and why you cannot trust your conditioned mind to decide about yourself in this life.
+Want to watch this video below to learn more about the Ajna Center?
+See why you cannot trust your conditioned mind to decide about yourself in this life.